+How soon do you need to see a doctor if you’re pregnant?
 Even if a home pregnancy test confirms you’re pregnant, you still need to make an appointment with an Ob/Gyn.
 The American Pregnancy Association recommends you make an appointment with your doctor for your first prenatal visit within eight weeks of your last menstrual period (LMP).
 Even if you’ve been pregnant before, every pregnancy and every baby is different.
 That’s why starting out with the best care, and following your doctor’s advice for prenatal care, including regular appointments, is critical to the health of both you and your baby.

-Your first will help you and your Ob/Gyn discover things like:
+If you just found out that you’re pregnant, your first will help you and your Ob/Gyn discover things like: